easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

    + config type of data such as ```Text, Media, DateTime,...```
    + config the data could be modified by Administrator or not
    + hide data  in Content form

+### What administrators could do with Content
+  + Add, edit, delete pages of websites
+  + Add Category, Tags of websites
+  + Modify content of menu, footer, global
+  + Config the display Content form clearly